 This stage often lasts for about 20 minutes as our brain produces short periods of rapid, rhythmic brain waves.
 Our body temperature drops, and our heart rate begins to slow down.

 Here, Deep, slow brain waves known as Delta Waves emerge.
-It is essential not to wake up during the deep sleep stage as this leads to disorientation and foggy mind, and it will ensure you have a very unproductive day.
+It is essential not to wake up during the deep sleep stage as this leads to disorientation and a foggy mind, and it may lead to an unproductive day.

 This is the stage where most dreams happen.
 You will experience rapid eye movement and increased brain activity.
 Beta waves are generated; these are produced when we are focused in a mental activity.